Rock Hudson: Illness and death

 Shortly after his death, People reported: "Since Hudson made his announcement, more than $1.8 million in private contributions (more than double the amount collected in 1984) has been raised to support AIDS research and to care for AIDS victims (5,523 reported in 1985 alone).
 A few days after Hudson died, Congress set aside $221 million to develop a cure for AIDS."
 Organizers of the Hollywood AIDS benefit Commitment to Life reported that it was necessary to move the event to a larger venue to accommodate the increased attendance following Hudson's announcement that he was suffering from the disease.
-Shortly before his death, Hudson made the first direct contribution, $250,000, to amfAR, The Foundation for AIDS Research, helping launch the non-profit organization dedicated to AIDS/HIV research and prevention; it was formed by the merger of a Los Angeles organization founded by: Michael S. Gottlieb, Hudson's physician, and his friend and co-star in two films Elizabeth Taylor; and a New York-based group.
+Shortly before his death, Hudson made the first direct contribution, $250,000, to amfAR, The Foundation for AIDS Research, helping launch the non-profit organization dedicated to AIDS/HIV research and prevention; it was formed by the merger of a Los Angeles organization founded by: Michael S. Gottlieb, Hudson's physician, his friend and co-star in two films Elizabeth Taylor, and a New York-based group.

 However, Hudson's revelation did not immediately dispel the stigma of AIDS.
 Although then-President Ronald Reagan and his wife Nancy were friends of Hudson, Reagan made no public statement concerning Hudson's condition.
 Reagan to that point had not publicly acknowledged AIDS, and did not until two months later in September 1985.
-However, Reagan did phone Hudson privately in his Paris hospital room where he was being treated in July 1985 and released a condolence statement after his death.
+However, Reagan did telephone Hudson privately in his Paris hospital room where he was being treated in July 1985 and released a condolence statement after his death.

 After Hudson revealed his diagnosis, a controversy arose concerning his participation in a scene in the television drama Dynasty, in which he shared a long and repeated kiss with actress Linda Evans in one episode (first aired in February 1985).
 When filming the scene, Hudson was aware that he had AIDS but did not inform Evans.
 Some felt that he should have disclosed his condition to her beforehand.
 At the time, it was incorrectly thought that the virus was present in low quantities in saliva and tears, but there had been no reported cases of transmission by kissing.
 Nevertheless, the Centers for Disease Control and Prevention had warned against exchanging saliva with members of groups perceived to be at high risk for AIDS.